laravel/nova-docs/4.0/resources/relationships.md

 }),
 ```

-You may also instruct the relation field to display the [resource's subtitle](./../search/global-search) by chaining the `withSubtitles` method to the field:
+You may also instruct the relation field to display the [resource's subtitle](./../search/global-search) by invoking the `withSubtitles` method when defining the field:

 ```php
 BelongsTo::make('User')->searchable()->withSubtitles(),